What is vendor managed inventory and how does it work at Caprice Homewares?

 “The planners can’t wait for their automated weekly report that tells them what products by SKU they need to order for each store each week.
 There is no running out of white queen-sized fitted sheets in the Bondi store anymore,” Harvey advises.

 Caprice is also more efficient in having access to the shared data between his business and the retailers.
-Harvey and his colleagues can go deep into the detail to ensure Caprice has
+Harvey and his colleagues can go deep into the detail to ensure Caprice has placed the right commitments with its resources, its vendors overseas and to ensure it is holding the right number of weeks stock domestically to meet demand.

 "Our data ensures we are running a profitable business."